TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloebetatesterguide.rst

 Reporting problems: <Information about the email here, include the link and where else they could find the link>.
 Please make sure you send a separate email per issue.

 Get Support: You can head over to the TACC-Cloud slack and talk to us on Aloe-Beta channel.
-If Slack isn’t an option, you can either email CICsupport@tacc.utexas.edu, or create a ticket in the :raw-html-m2r:`<a href="https://portal.tacc.utexas.edu/home" title="Portal">TACC portal</a>` if you have a TACC account.
+If Slack isn’t an option, you can either email CICsupport@tacc.utexas.edu, or create a ticket in the `TACC portal <https://portal.tacc.utexas.edu/home>`_ if you have a TACC account.
 If making a ticket through the TACC portal, choose “Cloud and Interactive Computing (Agave API)” as the System/Resource.

 Give feedback: Want to just communicate general ideas/feelings/questions?
 You can email CICsupport@tacc.utexas.edu, or connect with us on the TACC-Cloud slack where we have a designated Aloe-Beta channel.